 Start an In-House Audit

-If your organization has the required personnel and resource, you can use a self-assessment guide to get things rolling.
+If your organization has the required personnel and resources, you can use a self-assessment guide to get things rolling.
 But, this guide will only get you through to level two.
 You will need to take other measures for all the different control points.

 Outsource a Qualified Auditor